MultiSafepay/docs/content/integrations/hosted/logic4/manual.md

 {{% introduction_hosted "Logic4" %}}

 ## Installation & Configuration
-Manual will be provided by our partner, for support please contact [Logic4](https://www.logic4.nl/contact)
+Manual will be provided by our partner.
+For support please contact [Logic4](https://www.logic4.nl/contact) directly.